 Do Beneficiaries Get a Copy of the Trust?

-It’s not very complicated when one wants to know whether beneficiaries get a copy of the Trust.
-Of course they do.
-Current and remainder beneficiaries have a right to a copy of the Trust document so that they are in possession of enough information about the Trust and its administration so that they can enforce their own rights.
-Remember, the cost of setting up a Trust can be expensive so make sure you ask for your copy because it can be worth its weight in gold in so far as helping you realize where you stand and what you’re entitled to.
+Yes they do.
+Current and remainder beneficiaries have a right to a copy of the Trust document to put them in possession of enough information about the Trust and its administration so that they can enforce their own rights.
+Remember, the cost of setting up a Trust can be expensive, so make sure you ask for your copy.
+It can be worth its weight in gold by helping you realize where you stand and what you’re entitled to.